kathyqat/lord_of_the_rings_visual_novel/README.md

-# Lord of the Rings Visual Novel adaptation
+# Lord of the Rings visual novel adaptation

-Assignment for Lord of the Rings class at Waterloo U
+Assignment for ENGL 108T class at the University of Waterloo